OUT OF STOCK – NEW STOCK ARRIVING MID DECEMBER.

 LifeVac Standard Kit, designed for display in offices, aged care facilities, childcare, retail establishments and other businesses.
 The kit contains the LifeVac, full instructions, XL Adult, Lge Adult Mask, Medium Adult, Sml Adult Mask, and Child Mask.

 LifeVac Standard Pack is perfect for any business.

 The LifeVac anti-choking device is a non-powered single patient portable suction apparatus developed for resuscitating a choking victim when standard BLS protocol has been followed without success.
 The negative pressure generated by the force of the suction is 3 times greater than the highest pressure generated by any first aid measure.
 The duration of suction is minimal so LifeVac is safe and effective.
-The LifeVac Kit that includes the LifeVac anti-choking device unit, Adult, Small Adult and Child masks and full instructions packaged in a protective cylinder.
+The LifeVac Kit that includes the LifeVac anti-choking device unit, XL Adult, L Adult, Adult, Small Adult and Child mask and full instructions.
 This unit can also be mounted with our special wall mounting bracket.

 Choking is the second leading accidental cause of death in children under 14 years (11.1%) and the leading accidental cause of death in children under 1 year old (accounting for 40 child deaths annually).
 Choking is also the second leading cause of premature death in aged care in Australia.